 Do you have a newborn who likes to sleep all day and be up all night?
 You’re not alone.
 Day-night confusion is so common in newborns.

-Let's talk about why day-night confusion happens and tips to help.
+Let's talk about why day-night confusion happens, what it looks like when newborn days and nights are mixed up, and tips to help.

 As adults, we have an internal clock known as the circadian rhythm.
 That circadian rhythm is regulated by our hormones, including the sleepy hormone, melatonin.
 It's also driven by the light and darkness outside and the schedule you typically follow.
 Do you find yourself waking up on the weekend at the same time your alarm normally goes off during the week?
 This is your circadian rhythm in action.

-Your newborn doesn’t have this rhythm quite yet.
-They are still developing that internal clock that tells them it’s time to sleep, and those sleepy hormones aren’t regulated until closer to 3-4 months.
+Your newborn doesn’t have this rhythm quite yet(2).
+They are still developing that internal clock that tells them it’s time to sleep, and those sleepy hormones aren’t regulated until closer to 3-4 months(1).
 This is why we see babies who sleep all day and are up all night.

-How do you fix your newborn being up all night?
+How do you fix your newborn being up all night?anchor

 I know this will feel so hard.
 Maybe you’ve been up every hour or awake since 4 a.m. with your newborn.
 Starting your day early is the LAST thing you want to do, especially when your baby is finally sleeping.